formlio/forml/docs/interactive.rst

 --------------

-To operate ForML projects interactively, the framework provides the following programmatic interface allowing to access the :class:`project.Artifact <forml.project.Artifact>` handle using either the :func:`project.open() <forml.project.open>` function or interactively binding any :class:`project.Source <forml.project.Source>` instance with a custom pipeline using the :meth:`.bind() <forml.project.Source.bind>` method.
+To operate ForML projects interactively, the framework provides the following programmatic interface allowing one to access the :class:`project.Artifact <forml.project.Artifact>` handle using either the :func:`project.open() <forml.project.open>` function or interactively binding any :class:`project.Source <forml.project.Source>` instance with a custom pipeline using the :meth:`.bind() <forml.project.Source.bind>` method.